 - Look up

-schemaId for the scope via the Gateway
+schemaId for the scope via the DP RPC

 - Validate the request body against the schema